pyeventsourcing/esdbclient/README.md

 assert len(events) >= 3
 ```

-The example below shows how to read all recorded events from a particular commit position.
+The example below shows how to read all recorded events from a specific commit position.

 ```python
 events = list(